yuvi-18/git-notes/notes.md

-pwd :- present working directory ls:- list the files and directories in the current working directory cd foldername/ :- to change current directory clear:- to clear the view
+pwd :- present working directory ls:- list the files and directories in the current working directory cd foldername/ :- to change current directory cd .. :- to change to previous directory clear:- to clear the view touch example.txt :- make a new file inside a folder

 ### To check for the version